darian-heede/pi-arch-setup/README.md

 ## Add swapfile

 Adding a swapfile is not absolutely necessary.
 Based on the type of work the raspberry pi will be used for a swapfile is advisable.
-A swap partition is another option that can be implemented at [this][#set-partition-table] stage of the process.
+A swap partition is another option that can be implemented at [this](#set-partition-table) stage of the process.

 ```bash
 # Allocation 3G of space to swapfile